AviatrixSystems/Docs/HowTos/UserSSL_VPN_Okta_SAML_Config.rst

 .. note::

-   SAML VPN only supports shared certificates.
+   SAML VPN supports shared certificates.
 You can share the certificate among VPN users or create more VPN users

 Configure Okta for Multifactor Authentication (OPTIONAL)